-The next section walks you through a simple example.
+Section 1.3 walks you through a simple example.
 More detailed instructions for using a checker appear in Section 2.

 1.3 Example use: detecting a null pointer bug

 To run a checker on a source file, just run javac as usual, passing the -processor flag.
 For instance, if you usually run the compiler like this: